ieee-spac/.github/profile/README.md

 <hr/>

-SPAC was last hosted online in 2022.
-This year, we’re bringing it back with more energy, more innovation, more opportunities, and **IN-PERSON** 🥳.
+SPAC was last hosted in 2024.
+This year, we’re bringing it back with more energy, more innovation, more opportunities 🥳.

 Join us and be a part of something extraordinary.